magento/merchdocs/src/tax/vertex-account.md

    Select the checkbox of any optional features and services that you want to add to your account.

-1. Under **Billing Information**, do the following:
+1. Under _Billing Information_, do the following:

    - Complete your **Billing Address**.

    {:.bs-callout-info}
    Your company’s billing address is required if paying by credit card, and must be located in either the U.S. or Canada.

-   - Choose the **Payment Method** that you want to use.
-Then, complete the required information.
+   - Choose the **Payment Method** that you want to use and complete the required information.

 1. To complete the process, click **Submit Billing Information & Finish**.